tldr-pages/tldr/pages/common/alias.md

 # alias

-> Registers words that are replaced by a command string (which can comprise multiple commands, shell functions, etc.)
+> Registers words that are replaced by a command string (which can comprise multiple commands, shell functions, etc).
 > Aliases expire with the current shell session, unless they're defined in the shell's configuration file, e.g. `~/.bashrc`.

 - Create a generic alias: